huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_rocketmq_instance.md

 * `engine_version` - (Required, String, ForceNew) Specifies the version of the RocketMQ engine.
 Value: 4.8.0.
   Changing this parameter will create a new resource.

-* `storage_space` - (Required, Int, ForceNew) Specifies the message storage capacity, Unit: GB.
+* `storage_space` - (Required, Int) Specifies the message storage capacity, Unit: GB.
 Value range: 300-3000.
-  Changing this parameter will create a new resource.

 * `vpc_id` - (Required, String, ForceNew) Specifies the ID of a VPC.
   Changing this parameter will create a new resource.